Ladies' Choice (George Jones album): Reception

 The LP was not a commercial success, peaking at number 25 on the Billboard country albums chart.
 The one solo track on the album, "She's My Rock," was a major success, peaking at No. 2 for three weeks on the Billboard Hot Country Singles chart in December 1984.
 "Hallelujah, I Love You" is a duet with Brenda Lee that peaked at No. 15 on the Country singles charts.
 "Size Seven Round (Made of Gold)" is a duet with Lacy J. Dalton that hit No. 19 on the Country singles charts.

-Duet albums, particularly those of this kind, rarely receive rave reviews.
-This album being no exception there happened to be plenty of bellyaching from music critics of the time period and some of the groans carried over onto the on-line arena.
+Critical reception

+The album was not well-received critically, with criticism coming both when the album was released and with online-based music critics.
 Chris Woodstra of AllMusic contends that "rarely does this album strike anything above average" and believes "more than likely this was a marketing decision to pair the old-school singer with the up-and-coming country ladies of the '80s."
 Jones biographer Bob Allen deems the collection "faintly interesting".